 Steamed Fish Curry (haw mok pla)

 I am never that keen on seafood, but haw mok pla is one of my favourite seafood dishes.
-This one was bought down the market for only 20 baht.
-This is made with serpent-head fish, though you can also find pork or chicken versions if you don't like seafood.
+This one was bought down the market near my house.
+This is made with serpent-head fish, though you can also find pork or chicken versions if you don’t like seafood.
 But, give this one a try as I am sure, like me, you will love it.
 In the picture, you can see that the meal is presented in a banana leaf bowl (hence the name).
 The leaves have changed colour as they have been in a steamer for about twenty minutes.
 To make, add the curry paste to one cup of coconut milk in a mixing bowl.
 Add some fish sauce and stir well.
 Next add an egg and season with fish sauce.
 Another cup of coconut milk is added slowly while you continue stirring for a further twenty minutes.
 At the end, stir in briefly chopped basil leaf, coriander, and kaffir lime leaf.
 This mixture is then scooped into the banana leaf cups.
 This is then steamed over boiling water for about twenty minutes.
 Before serving, coconut cream is poured over the top.
 Very delicious.
 I have seen miniature versions of these dishes in restaurants.
 But, nothing beats the real thing from the street hawkers.

 Thai Fish Cakes (tod man pla)

 The next one can easily be eaten as an afternoon snack.
 If you have ever been to Thailand then you would surely know that Thai people like snacking all day.
 This one is a curried fish cake.
 However, it is not as spicy as you might think.
-Don't be fooled by the green ingredients in the fish cake.
+Don’t be fooled by the green ingredients in the fish cake.
 This is not green chili as I used to think.
-It is in fact finely sliced long beans!
+It is in fact finely sliced long beans.
 You will also find finely shredded kaffir lime leaf.
 This makes it a little sour in taste.
 The ingredients are mixed in a bowl and then made into small patties.
 This is then deep fried until golden brown.
 This dish cost 25 baht.
 Again, I am not fond of seafood but this is one of my favourite roadside snacks.

 Sticky Ricky with Ripe Mango